 A significant and award-winning reconstruction of St Basil’s St Peters was completed in 2019.
 This created a boutique, 32 bed facility with café, cinema, gym, and magnificent garden established with the generous bequest of the late Mr Norman Beer, a much-loved resident at St Basil’s.

 St Basil's Croydon Park opened in 1987 adjacent to the Parish of the Holy Monastery of Saint Nectarios on Regency Road.

-In 1988, the third St Basil's facility was established but as a joint venture with the South Australian Housing Trust.
-The independent Living Units at Christie Downs forms part of the Aegean Village, which provides care for more than 100 residents requiring independent living through to high care for those living with dementia.
-The Aegean Village features expansive grassed areas; a large function and various activity rooms and an outdoor/indoor café.
-This site is scheduled to be redeveloped by 2020 to incorporate luxury apartments and additional rooms.
+In 1988, the third St Basil's facility – the Aegean Village at Christie Downs was established as a joint venture with the South Australian Housing Trust.
+The independent Living Units at Christie Downs form part of the Aegean Village, which provides care for more than 100 residents and features expansive gardens and a lovely community café.

 Between 2014 and 2016, St Basil's Croydon Park underwent a multi-million dollar redevelopment to create a contemporary facility for 74 residents.
 The Mediterranean Village followed, a redevelopment of two villas each with nine bedrooms and a kitchen and laundry – each providing our residents with the familiar feeling of living at home.

 A migrant from England in the 1950s, Mr Norman Beer arrived in Australia looking for new opportunities.